Our Proficiency and Safeguarding Workshop is postponed until further notice due to the current situation with COVID-19.

 A victim does not have to be a member of the group at which the hostility is targeted.
 In fact, anyone could be a victim of a hate crime.

 Hate incidents can feel like crimes to those who suffer them and often escalate to crimes or tension in a community.
 For this reason, the police are concerned about these incidents.
-The police can only prosecute when the law is broken but can work with partners to try and prevent any escalation in seriousness.
+The police can only prosecute when the law is broken but can work with partners to try to prevent any escalation in seriousness.

 Was this web page helpful?